Best Times to Visit Sana'a, Yemen

 Walking

 Sana'a's old city is best explored on foot.
-The narrow, winding streets and historic buildings are best appreciated at a slower pace.
-It's a great way to soak in the atmosphere.
+The narrow, winding streets and historic architecture are best appreciated at a slower pace.
+It's also a great way to soak in the atmosphere.

 Private Car with Driver

-Hiring a private car with a driver is a good option for day trips outside Sana'a or for longer journeys.
-This offers flexibility and comfort, especially for those unfamiliar with the city.
+Hiring a private car with a driver is a convenient option for day trips outside Sana'a or for exploring areas less accessible by public transport.
+Negotiate the price and duration beforehand.

 Similar Destinations